UNINETTSigma2/documentation/files_storage/clusters.md

 ## Overview

 The following table summarizes the different storage options for **Betzy, Fram, and Saga**.
-Below the table we give recommendations and discuss pros and cons for the various storage areas.
+Below the table, we give recommendations and discuss the pros and cons of the various storage areas.

 | Directory                                       | Purpose              | {ref}`Default Quota <storage-quota>` | {ref}`Backup <storage-backup>` |
 | :---------------------------------------------- | :------------------- | :--------------------------------- | :---------------------------------: |